-Contain a fire - An effort to prevent fire from spreading.
+Contain a fire - An effort to prevent further spread of the fire.

-Control a fire - A fire is considered "controlled" when it is completely surrounded by a control line, which is expected to keep the fire from spreading further.
+Control a fire - A fire is considered "controlled" when it is completely surrounded by a "control line," which is expected to keep the fire from spreading further.

 Control line - Also often called a "fire line," this includes lines constructed by firefighters as well as natural barriers to fire such as rock outcroppings, roads and streams or other water bodies.
-Crews construct fire lines by using bull dozers, fire plows, shovels, rakes and chainsaws to clear the line of vegetation down to the mineral soil so that the fire will have nothing to burn when it gets to that point.
+Crews construct fire lines by using shovels, pulaskis, rakes and chainsaws to clear the line of vegetation down to the mineral soil so that the fire will have nothing to burn when it gets to that point.